UMCarpentries/intro-curriculum-python/_episodes/03-intro-git-github.md

 > ```
 > $ echo "Here are my notes from the workshop." > notes.txt
 > $ git add notes.txt
-> $ echo "I learned the unix shell, git & github, and the R programming language." >> notes.txt
+> $ echo "I learned the unix shell, git & github, and the Python programming language." >> notes.txt
 > $ git commit -m "Create workshop notes"
 > $ git checkout HEAD notes.txt
 > $ cat notes.txt #this will print the contents of notes.txt to the screen